awsdocs/amazon-mwaa-user-guide/doc_source/configuring-dag-folder.md

 ## Specifying the path to your DAGs folder on the Amazon MWAA console \(the first time\)<a name="configuring-dag-folder-mwaaconsole"></a>

-If this is the first time you're adding the folder to your Amazon S3 bucket, you'll also need to specify the path to the folder on the Amazon MWAA console\.
-You only need to complete this step once\.

 The following steps assume you are specifying the path to a folder on your Amazon S3 bucket named `dags`\.

 1. Open the [Environments page](https://console.aws.amazon.com/mwaa/home#/environments) on the Amazon MWAA console\.